This interview is part of our rapid review project, The New Normal: Delivering Your Services to Older People in 2021.

 Two things helped Small Things Creative Projects to move forward.
 First, a grant funder contacted them quickly after lockdown was announced, saying they wanted the funding to be used to support people, in whichever way they find most suitable.

-The second key development was collaboration with Empowered Conversations to run activities online.
+The second key development was collaboration with Empowered Conversations to run activities online (you can read our interview with them here).
 Empowered Conversations had run online sessions before, and were able to support Small Things Creative Projects with the technical side of things:

 It was really good, because Empowered Conversations, they were already working through Zoom, so everyone was already familiar with that interface, so we didn’t have to worry about skilling up people.Liz Postlethwaite (Director, Small Things Creative Projects)